acc-trainings-org/customer-api/README.md

    7. `oc expose svc/customer-api` - Expose your application.
    8. `oc get route` - This will give you route to access your deployed application.
    9. `http://copyYourUrl/customer-api/swagger-ui.html` copy your url and add and hit on the browser.
+   10. `oc get pods` - Get the pod name
+   11. `oc logs pod enterYourPodName` - To check logs
-   10. `delete app - oc delete all --selector app=customer-api` - Delete deployment.
+   12. `delete app - oc delete all --selector app=customer-api` - Delete deployment.